Muhteşem Yüzyıl

 Muhteşem Yüzyıl (/tr/, lit.
-'Magnificent Century') is a Turkish historical drama series.
-Written by Meral Okay and Yılmaz Şahin, it is based on the life of Ottoman Sultan Suleiman the Magnificent, the longest-reigning Sultan of the Ottoman Empire, and his wife Hürrem Sultan, a slave girl who became the first Ottoman Haseki Sultan.
+'The Magnificent Century') is a Turkish historical drama series.
+Written by Meral Okay and Yılmaz Şahin, it is based on the life of Ottoman Sultan Suleiman the Magnificent, the longest-reigning Sultan of the Ottoman Empire, and Hürrem Sultan, a slave girl who became his wife.
 It also sheds light on the era known as the Sultanate of Women.
 It was originally broadcast on Show TV and then transferred to Star TV.

 Plot

 The series follows the reign of Suleiman the Magnificent, the most renowned ruler of the Ottoman Empire.
 As his power and influence spread and grew, it impacted him and those within the imperial household: his friend and advisor, Pargalı Ibrahim Pasha; his mother, Hafsa Sultan, the first Valide sultan; his sister, Hatice Sultan; Mahidevran Sultan, the mother of Suleiman's eldest son; and Hürrem Sultan, the Haseki sultan of Suleiman.

 Production

 The series was directed by The Taylan Brothers and produced by Timur Savcı, Turkish cinema, TV series and film producer.
 The series cost a total of 130 million Turkish liras, making it the most expensive project on Turkish television.

 A 2,100 square-meter plateau was created for the production work that began 5 months before the first broadcast date, and a group of 30 sculptors and painters built exact replicas of the structures there.